 Philly is a big city and that means there are a lot of options for a variety of budgets.
-There are a ton of free things to do in Philadelphia.
+There are a ton of free things to do in Philadelphia with kids.
 In fact, the Liberty Bell and Independence Hall are free to visit.
 The other historical sites in Philadelphia have a small entrance fee.

 If there are Philadelphia attractions that aren’t free that you would like to see, I would recommend getting a City Pass for great savings.
 Get your City Pass.
 Living Social also offers a lot of great deals on dining and attractions in Philadelphia.
 See Deals.
-All in all, Philadelphia is a very affordable city.
+All in all, we found that Philadelphia can be a very affordable city.

 This is a big city, so there are a ton of options for hotels in the Philadelphia area.
 There are a lot of neighborhoods in Philadelphia, all with a distinct personality.
 In my opinion, the best places to stay in Philadelphia are in Philadelphia Center City, because there are a lot of things to do in center city Philadelphia.
 Center City encompasses some of the cities’ most popular neighborhoods, Philadelphia attractions and best Philadelphia hotels.
 Check rates and availability.